eddiecarrascojr/aws-redshift-datawarehouse/README.md

 * What is the next song Sparkify user would like to listen based on his past behavior.
 * which song user would be more interested in listening to that particular point of time.
-And much more complex business logics can be easily solved using the STAR schema method.
+And much more complex business logic can be easily solved using the STAR schema method.

 Created a STAR schema, optimized for song play analysis.